pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 Why should you do that ?
 There are two main reasons to use R in conjunction with Docker.
 First, it allows you to quickly and easily share your work wathever the OS and R configuration of your collaborators.
 Hassle free collaboration !
 Second, it allows you to work in an isolated environment.
 This means that you will never pollute your OS and e.g. run in time-consuming re-installation procedures due to broken configuration.
 In case of OS crash, simply relaunch your *Docker R container* with a single command (more about containers below) and you are ready to work !

 This tutorial is an introduction to R with Docker.
-It it not an extensive description of the [enormous amount of features, possibilities](https://docs.docker.com/) and all the complexity of Docker.
+It it not an extensive description of the [enormous amount of features](https://docs.docker.com/) and all the complexity of Docker.
 It's rather a good base to get started that I've written based on my own R development needs.

 ## What is a Docker container ?